|

 (Tour: 1965-1969)

-to play for the New York Yankees baseball club.
-Marks
+play for the New York Yankees baseball club.
+Marks great arm

-great arm once threw a man out at home while leaning off-balance
+once threw a man out at home while leaning off-balance with

-with his back against the center field fence!
-He is now
+his back against the center field fence!
+He is now a high-school

 |